In this short post, you’ll see 3 simple examples of For Loop in Python.

 Example 2: Adding a Break

-Suppose that you now have the following list:
+Assume that you now have the following list:

-For example, let’s say that you want to apply a break once the color is equal to ‘yellow.’
+To add a break once the color is equal to “yellow”:

-You’ll notice that the ‘yellow’ color is the last color in the list:
+You’ll notice that the “yellow” color is the last color in the list:

 ['red', 'red', 'red', 'red', 'blue', 'blue', 'yellow']